 The 3rd Earl of Bute's Botanical tables in the Purple Library at Mount Stuart.

-Today, the 3rd Earl of Bute’s personal copy of the Botanical tables (1785) in its nine volumes is kept in the Libraries at Mount Stuart, and the printed proofs and original drawings (1780-85) are preserved in the Archive.
+Today, the 3rd Earl of Bute’s personal copy of the Botanical Tables (1785) in its nine volumes continues to be cared for in the Libraries at Mount Stuart, and the printed proofs and original drawings (1780-85) are preserved in the Archive.
 The original drawing of Rosa canina is hand-coloured, and one of around 4145 items within 63 volumes of water-marbled boxes that are arranged by class.
-Tantalisingly, the remains of the 3rd Earl’s handwritten edits remain in red ink throughout the proofs and drawings, and this can be seen on the original Rosa canina drawing, numbering and naming the different parts of the dog rose.
+Tantalisingly, the remains of the 3rd Earl’s handwritten edits remain in red ink throughout the drawings and printed proofs, and this can be seen on the original Rosa canina illustration, numbering and naming the different parts of the dog rose.